 Now, in-depth reading does take place, but mostly when we read for pleasure.
 Researcher Victor Nell found that we fall into somewhat of a effortless trance when reading text we’re interested in.
 We read more slowly, and pay closer attention.

-To turn your copy into something people will actually absorb, Shanelle Mullin over at ConversionXL suggests you optimize for three things:
+To turn your copy into something people will actually absorb, Shanelle Mullin over at CXL suggests you optimize for three things: